-We recently sat down with Tommy Waalkes, lead instructor in Grand Rapids for our C# .NET bootcamp to learn all the magical things C# .NET can do.
-Turns out, there are some pretty awesome analogies that could help you better understand what C# .NET does if you’re brand new to coding or new to back-end.
+We recently sat down with Tommy Waalkes, lead Full Stack C#.NET instructor, to learn all the magical things C# .NET can do.
+Turns out, there are some pretty awesome analogies that could help you better understand what C# .NET does.

 What’s C# .NET?

 .NET Core is a programming framework used in enterprise development around the world that’s heavily integrated with the C# language.
-This programming language is highly in demand throughout Michigan and beyond.
+This programming language is highly in demand.

 Can you introduce yourself and tell us a little bit about what you like to do outside of the classroom?

 I’ve been with Grand Circus since 2017.
-I was hired on for the full-time instructor for the C# .NET bootcamp in Grand Rapids.
+I was hired on for the full-time instructor for the C# .NET bootcamp.
 In my life before Grand Circus, I worked as a freelance web developer.
 What attracted me to coding is that there’s always a unique or different challenge.
 Every project’s a little bit different.
-Every project you’re going to learn something new and that’s, that’s what excites me.
+Every project you’re going to learn something new and that’s what excites me.

 Can you tell me a little bit about C # .NET and explain how someone would be able to use that in web applications?